muchyesdawg/notes/pages/Ebapp.md

 - Electron Transport Chain
 	- series of molecules within cristae membrane of mitochondria that provide energy to phosphorylate adp into atp during oxidative phosphorylation
 - endocytosis
-	- process where cells take in molecules and particles by forming new vesicles made from plasma membrane
+	- process where cells take in molecules and particles by forming new vesicles made from plasma membrane;
+	- pinocytosis
+	- phagosytosis
+	- receptor-mediated endocytosis